Specialist machines help our engineers to keep the railway running whatever the weather.

 When difficult weather conditions mean trains can’t safely run to the normal timetable, such as if flood water rises above tracks or when ice prevents points working, then some train services are cancelled and speed restrictions are put in place.

 Our engineers and contractors maintain, repair and improve our rail infrastructure around the clock in all weathers to make it possible for trains to run.
 To help them tackle the challenges, come rain or shine, and keep the railway resilient, our seasonal track treatment machines and vehicles are ready and waiting.

-Click on the dropdown menus below to find out about the vehicles and equipment that allow trains to keep moving at all times of year.
+Click on the dropdown menus below to see videos, pictures and find out about the vehicles and equipment that allow trains to keep moving at all times of year.